alexMcosta/narkwhal/documentation/time.md

-The time flag uses Cloudwatch to check if there was any activity from the EBS volumes since the time specified and it does this by checking the `Read Ops` metric.
-Time does not check for the last time the volume was attached but rather the last time the volume showed any kind of read activity.
-That being said, the volume could have been attached to an EC2 instance that was then stopped for a month.
-If that EC2 instance was then terminated, without being activated again, the volume would be up for deletion if a time flag of `48h` was passed since it would then be available and also show no signs of activity for longer then 48 hours.

-The input is based off of the Go function `time.Duration()`.

 # Time Flag

 The time flag uses Cloudwatch to check if there was any activity from the EBS volumes since the time specified and it does this by checking the `Read Ops` metric.